 Making and Screening Reports of Child Abuse and Neglect

-This factsheet discusses State laws and regulations that specify the procedures that State child protection agencies must follow when responding to reports of suspected child abuse or neglect.
-The issues addressed include individual responsibility to report, content of reports, screening reports, investigation procedures, time frames for completing investigations, and classification of investigative findings.
-Special procedures for handling child fatalities and drug-exposed children also are addressed.
-Summaries of laws for all States and U.S. territories are included.
+This publication discusses State laws and regulations that specify the procedures that State child protection agencies must follow when responding to reports of suspected child abuse or neglect.
+The issues addressed include individual responsibility to report, content of reports, screening reports, investigation procedures, timeframes for completing investigations, and classification of investigative findings.
+Special procedures for handling child fatalities and substance-exposed children also are addressed.
+This publication presents a general overview of this aspect of child welfare law.
+Summaries of laws on this topic for all individual States and U.S. territories are available from the State Statutes Search page.

 Suggested Citation: Child Welfare Information Gateway.
-(2013).
+(2022).
 Making and screening reports of child abuse and neglect.
-Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.
+U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau. https://www.childwelfare.gov/topics/systemwide/laws-policies/statutes/repproc/

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.